TOP 20 SOCIAL MEDIA ANALYTICS TOOLS FOR 2013

 With Radian6, you can listen to the conversations about your brand that are happening online, measure what’s being said about your company, engage with the customers, discover the actual community itself, and increase your positive social presence.
 Radian6 provides easy to read summaries about the interaction and chatter about your brand so that you can easily engage with the most influential customers.
 If the price turns you off, remember that it starts with plans specifically designed to help medium-sized businesses.
 If you’re a personal user, this may not be the resource for you.

-This is a simple system to use, and allows you to monitor your Facebook, Twitter, and LinkedIn from a single dashboard, along with delegating tasks to your team.
-You can schedule posts, and post updates to your blog automatically.
-It also offers reporting on the ROI of your social media campaigns.
+This is a simple system to use and allows you to monitor your Facebook, Twitter, and LinkedIn from a single dashboard, along with delegating tasks to your team.
+You can schedule posts and post updates to your blog automatically.
+It also offers to report on the ROI of your social media campaigns.
 This software helps you participate in conversations with prospective customers, and provides you with social intelligence on your business.
 The Marketer pricing option is perfect for those who want professional social media marketing for a single user.
 The Enterprise option is better for bigger businesses who need the full suite of features.

 This all-in-one dashboard system lets you monitor individual departments and multiple websites.
 Cyfe allows you to pull data from sources like Google and Salesforce, and gives you access to real-time reports about your website and its users.
-Currently supported widgets include Google Analytics, LinkedIn, YouTube, Facebook, Twitter, WordPress, Pinterest, and many more options.
-The free option allows you five widgets with an unlimited number of dashboards, however you won’t have access to the real time sharing or custom branding.
+Currently, supported widgets include Google Analytics, LinkedIn, YouTube, Facebook, Twitter, WordPress, Pinterest, and many more options.
+The free option allows you five widgets with an unlimited number of dashboards.
+However, you won’t have access to real-time sharing or custom branding.
 But if you upgrade to the Pro version, you can make use of 100 widgets, plus unlimited dashboards, users, and access to real-time sharing and custom branding.

 Cost: Starts at $500/month

-Keeping your finger on the pulse of the internet can be quite difficult, but I hope these sites will give you a good head start!
+Keeping your finger on the pulse of the internet can be quite tricky, but I hope these sites will give you a good head start!
 Happy surfing!